ontop/ontop-website/tutorial/mapping/uri-templates.md

 # Choice of the IRI templates

+The choice of IRI templates may impact query complexity and performance, depending on whether joins have to be introduced to materialize those templates.

-Until now, we have been using local identifiers from the data sources to build 3 different IRI templates for the persons of these two universities:
+Until now, we have been using local identifiers from the data sources to build three different IRI templates for the persons of the two universities:
   - `ex:uni1/student/{*}`
   - `ex:uni1/academic/{*}`
   - `ex:uni2/person/{*}`